MicheleSantoni/Complex-Network/README.md

 This repository contains the notebook **`Complex_Network.ipynb`**, which documents the analysis, modelling, and visualization of a complex system using computational methods.
 The notebook provides a structured workflow for data processing, exploratory analysis, modeling techniques, and interpretation of results.

 The notebook was created to study a subset of data from the "Gaia" space observatory, but it is easy to readapt it to other datasets.
+As an example, one can find my report for this project and my results in the case of the Gaia dataset.

 ---